Security Group Referencing Best Practices

 - D.Web SG: inbound HTTPS from 0.0.0.0/0; outbound 0.0.0.0/0.
 DB SG: inbound MySQL from 0.0.0.0/0.

-Why A: Option B is correct because the web server security group allows inbound HTTPS (443) from anywhere and outbound MySQL (3306) to the database security group.
-The database security group allows inbound MySQL from the web server security group.
-Option A is wrong because allowing outbound traffic to 0.0.0.0/0 is too permissive.
-Option C is wrong because the database security group should reference the web server security group, not vice versa.
-Option D is wrong because the database should only allow inbound from the web server security group, not from the internet.
+Why A: The most secure configuration.
+The web server security group allows inbound HTTPS from the internet (0.0.0.0/0) and outbound MySQL traffic specifically to the database security group.
+The database security group allows inbound MySQL only from the web server security group.
+This ensures that only the web servers can communicate with the database, minimizing exposure.
+Option B is less secure because the web server security group allows outbound traffic to 0.0.0.0/0, which is overly permissive.
+Option C is incorrect because the database security group allows inbound MySQL from 0.0.0.0/0, exposing the database to the internet.
+Option D combines both overly permissive outbound and inbound rules, making it the least secure.

 Variation 2.
 A company is designing a network security architecture for a VPC that hosts a multi-tier application.
 The security team requires that the web tier can only be accessed from the internet, the application tier can only be accessed from the web tier, and the database tier can only be accessed from the application tier.
 Additionally, the team needs to ensure that no traffic can bypass these controls.
 Which THREE actions should the team take?